tgmguide/tgmguide.github.io/README.md

 ## How do I run this?

 Download the repo and put its files into a folder named "tgmguide" (very important), open cmd, cd into the repo folder you have and run `jekyll serve`. from here on you can edit the markdown files and preview them on `localhost:4000`.
+Once you are done, you can run `jekyll build` to make sure the site is ready to be deployed.